 Hypoxia is a lack of oxygen to the tissues.
 It can happen as a result of smoke inhalation, carbon monoxide poisoning, drug overdose, when a patient is not evaluated and treated quickly enough post injury and exposure to toxic substances.

-Common Side Effects of Brain Injuries
+Common Side Effects of TBIs

 The brain is the command center for the human body, so anything can be affected when it is damaged.
 The most common complaint associated with brain damage and concussion is memory loss.